vulcanize/vulcanizedb/documentation/super-node.md

 A transformer can subscribe to the `syncPublishScreenAndServe` service over its ipc or ws endpoints, when subscribing the transformer specifies which subsets of the synced data it is interested in and the server will forward only these data.

-The `streamSubscribe` command serves as a simple demonstration/example of subscribing to the seed-node feed, it subscribes with a set of parameters defined in the loaded config file, and prints the streamed data to stdout.
-To build transformers that subscribe to and use seed-node data, the shared/libraries/streamer can be used.
+The `streamSubscribe` command serves as a simple demonstration/example of subscribing to the super-node feed, it subscribes with a set of parameters defined in the loaded config file, and prints the streamed data to stdout.
+To build transformers that subscribe to and use super-node data, the shared/libraries/streamer can be used.

 Usage: